CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-limited.md

 In _The Lord of the Rings_, Gandalf was the only Wizard to succeed.
 Saruman was corrupted by power, Radagast "went native," and Alatar and Pallando disappeared into the East.
 Only Gandalf remained true to his task, eventually marshalling the characters and forces that withstood Sauron's might long enough for the Fellowship to destroy the One Ring.

 "Evil Forces" are represented by _hazards_ that the players use against one another.
 For example, if you move a character into Moria, your opponent could play a Troll card as a hazard.
 These hazards are not "controlled" by the Wizards, but rather they represent the forces of Sauron, who himself is in a "dormant" or hiding phase.
-The players are "good," so conflict takes the form of hazards and direct attempts to "persuade" or "dominate" each other and each other's characters and forces.
+The players are "good," so conflict takes the form of hazards and direct attempts to "persuade" or "dominate" each other and each other's characters and forces. <span id="page2" class="page-number">2</span>

 ## USING THIS RULESBOOK